On the facet pivot simplex method for linear programming: Some implementation details and numerical test

 \subsection{Test on Klee-Minty cube problems}

-Klee-Minty cube and its variants have been used to prove that several popular (vertex) simplex algorithms need an exponential number of iterations in the worst case to find the optimal solution \cite{ac78,friedmann11,gs79,jeroslow73}.
-In this section, two variants of Klee-Minty cube \cite{greenberg97,km11} are used to test the facet pivot simplex algorithm.
+Klee-Minty cube and its variants have been used to prove that several popular (vertex pivot) simplex algorithms need an exponential number (related to the problem size) of iterations in the worst case to find the optimal solution \cite{ac78,friedmann11,gs79,jeroslow73}.
+In this section, three variants of Klee-Minty cube \cite{greenberg97,km11,ibrahima13} are used to test the facet pivot simplex algorithm.

 The first variant of Klee-Minty cube is given in \cite{greenberg97}:

 The optimizer is $[ 0, \ldots, 0,5^d ]$ with optimal objective function $-5^d$.

 The second variant of Klee-Minty cube is given in \cite{km11}: